Michael Cardew: Assessment and reputation

 Bernard Leach said that Cardew was his best pupil.
 He has been described as "one of the finest potters of the century and one of the greatest slipware potters of all times."
 The decorative style of his slipware is usually trailed or scratched and is free and original.
 The stoneware he made at Vumë and Abuja is similarly well regarded.
 There are collections of his work in museums in Britain, (for example in the York Art Gallery), the United States, Australia and New Zealand.

 Honours

+Cardew was one of the first bards of Gorsedh Kernow in 1928 with the bardic name Myghal An Pry ('Michael of the clay').

 He was appointed MBE in 1964 and CBE in 1981.